-• Tara Strey, Director of Human Resources
+- Tara Strey, Director of Human Resources - Oliver Ferguson, Director of Diversity, Equity, and Inclusion

 Retention

 The College will take the following actions to improve retention of females, racial/ethnic minorities, individuals with disabilities and veterans:

 - Collaborate with the Diversity Officer to develop training and education activities on diversity, equity and inclusion for faculty, staff and administrators. - Develop an improved comprehensive onboarding/offboarding process for faculty and staff. - Encourage all new hires to receive applicable trainings for their career development. - Ensure an inclusive work environment and equal opportunities for all employees. - Encourage use of the College's mentor-mentee programs. - Develop and communicate to employees' leadership ladder/succession planning.